People often come to us and ask us: "Why is my hair orange and brassy?"

 And none of these colors is typically what your customer wants!

 Take a look at this chart of hair color levels and check it against your client's hair:

-if your client's hair has landed up orange or yellowish orange (which is typically what brassy hair is), it means you only lifted it to level 5 or 6.
+If your client's hair is orange or yellowish orange it means that it is level 6/7 or darker.

-The number one solution to lighten the hair really well using bleach, up to level 10.
-One you do so, you will fi there is minimal yellow visible and minimal brassiness.
+The number one solution to lighten the hair really well using a good quality bleach, all the way up to level 10.

 All bleaches are not created equal.
 In fact, different brands have different lifting properties.